alankrantas/alankrantas.github.io/README.md

 By clicking the button on a view card, the app will switch to view mode that shows the corresponding content.

 ### View Mode

+Detail page with side navigation bar and content.

 ```mermaid
 flowchart TD